Ather Energy: Production and infrastructure

-Ather Energy began operations at its production facility in Hosur, Tamil Nadu, on 2 January 2021.
-The new Ather factory has an annual capacity of 1,10,000 scooters and 1,20,000 battery packs.
+On 2 January 2021, Ather Energy began operations at its production facility in Hosur, Tamil Nadu.
+The new Ather factory has an annual capacity of 110,000 scooters and 120,000 battery packs.
 The company currently has a presence in 27 cities across 15 states.

-Ather Energy also establishes Ather Grid, an electric vehicle charging infrastructure in cities it is present in.
-The company has set up over 1000+ fast charging points in 23 cities across India as of February 2023.
+Ather Energy also established Ather Grid, an electric vehicle charging infrastructure.
+The company has set up over 1000 fast charging points in 80+ cities across India as of May 2023.